 6) White water Rafting

-Nepal happens to be one of the richest country in freshwater bodies.
-Almost all the rivers are sourced by the mighty Himalayas thats makes up the entire northern region of the country.
+Nepal happens to be one of the richest countries in freshwater bodies.
+Almost all the rivers are sourced by the mighty Himalayas that makes up the entire northern region of the country.
 Not every river is fit for rafting and canoeing because of the velocity it gains from the steep descent it has to take while flowing from such a great height.
 The ones that are, are a dream come trues for every adventure seeker.